 Starting Bot

-Additionally, we need to run the above code in a separate execution environment so PipeCat does not get instantiate multiple instances.
-To do this, we need to run the above code as a background process.
-This will be the entry point of our REST API endpoint to start the PipeCat bot.
-Once the pipecat bot has returned (ie: the call has ended) then we will return a response to our API endpoint.
+We run the code in a separate execution environment to prevent multiple PipeCat instances.
+This background process serves as the entry point for our REST API endpoint to start the PipeCat bot.
+When the call ends and the bot returns, we send a response to our API endpoint.
 We therefore create the following function:

 def check_vllm_model_status():